hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 The world’s first public grounding layer.

+for the last 25 years search engines

+interprets

+disambiguates

+canonicalizes

+clusters

+anchors

+routes

+scores topics

+DFH removes all of those powers.

 This isn’t a new idea — it is the solution everyone understood but was never allowed to implement.

 The semantic layer was always supposed to be **external**, **domain-based**, and **decentralized**.